-Prerequisite: Algebra II H and teacher recommendation The emphasis in Honors Pre-calculus is on applications of the material being studied.
-The course content comprises polynomial, rational, exponential, logarithmic, and trigonometric functions.
+Prerequisite: Teacher recommendation and Algebra II H The emphasis in Honors Pre-calculus is on applications of the material being studied.
+The course content comprises polynomial, rational, exponential, logarithmic, trigonometric functions and their applications.
 In addition, the polar coordinate system, vectors, and analytic geometry are explored.
+Students will also learn introductory calculus topics such as limits, basic derivatives, and area underneath curves in preparation for calculus.
 A student should be prepared to move at a rapid pace and should be able to advance beyond memorization to application of knowledge.
-A TI-83 Plus or TI-84 Plus graphing calculator is required.
+Summer work is required.
+A TI-83 Plus or TI-84 Plus graphing calculator is required for this course.